RaymondJiangkw/screeps_script/src/tool/marketCalculator/README.md

 <a name = "..Example.revenue"></a>
 ### [revenue(commodity, [settings])](#marketCalculator..revenue)

+This function is used to calculate the expected revenues of producing the commodity based on information about resources.

 ```
 // Perhaps you want to know how many credits can be earned by producing level 2 commodity with all the very basic materials bought in the market.
 >>> MarketCal.commodity.revenue(RESOURCE_DEVICE);